dodona-edu/universal-judge/dependencies.md

 See https://github.com/dodona-edu/docker-images/blob/master/dodona-tested.dockerfile

-You can also take a look at the `.github/workflows/ci.yml` file, as it will also install most dependencies.
+You can also take a look at the `flake.nix` file, as it will also install most dependencies.

 ## Languages